neo4j/neo4j-graphrag-python/docs/source/user_guide.rst

 .. warning::

-    This API is in beta mode and will be subject to change is the future.
+    This API is in beta mode and will be subject to change in the future.

 For improved readability and ease in prompt-engineering, formatting the result to suit specific needs involves providing a `record_formatter` function to the Cypher retrievers.